-Why are hospitals discharging patients from hospitals early?
+Are hospitals still discharging patients from hospitals early?

-Therefore, for the health and safety of those currently in hospital, hospitals are actively seeking to discharge patients as soon as it is clinically safe to do so.
-Should additional care or support be required following discharge, the patient’s health team will arrange this.
+The NHS is seeking to actively discharge patients as soon as it is clinically safe to do so, and should additional care or support be required following discharge, the patient’s health team would arrange this.

 How will I know if the NHS plan to discharge my relative from hospital early?

 Many hospitals at this time are still not allowing visitors, or have visitor restrictions in place.
 This may make it difficult for you to speak with medical professionals regarding the care of your loved one.
 However, the patient will be kept up-to-date with their care plan and can communicate this to you via phone or video call.

 Should they not be able to do this themselves, a member of their health team will contact you directly to discuss discharge plans, including travel arrangements and if any additional care or support would be required.